Best Airbrush Compressor

 Speaking about it, pistons usually compress the outside air firstly into the air storage tank and there create a certain amount of pressure.

-the air is released and the tool is ready to perform its function flawlessly.
+Later on, the air is released, and the tool is ready to perform its function flawlessly.
 The pressure produced by the compressor is extremely important bearing in mind that for certain applications you need certain amount of air pressure.

 Question: Do I need an air compressor with an air tank?

 ….
-I’ll give you a direct answer to this question – YES, you do, and I dare say THE LARGER THE TANK IS, THE BETTER!
+I’ll give you a direct answer to this question – YES, you do, and I dare say THE BIGGER THE TANK, THE BETTER!

 Well, I haven’t mentioned one problem in the previous paragraph.